rehabstudio/docker-gunicorn-nginx/README.md

 A bare bones python Docker setup to support local and production development from a single ops base

+##Steps to run

+1. `make all`.
+Note: you may need to run this as sudo, depending on how your docker install is set up, eg. `sudo make all`

-##Steps
+##Steps to run without Makefile

-1. Pull the repo
-2. Build the box `sudo docker build -t="rehabstudio/pythonproject" .`
+1. Build the box `sudo docker build -t="rehabstudio/pythonproject" .`
-3. Run with your desired env specified `sudo docker run -P -v=/var/Sites/docker-python-base/app/:/var/app:rw -d -e ENV=live rehabstudio/pythonproject` (swap out 'local' for 'production' if needs be, and /var/Sites/docker-python-base/app/ for the relevant absolute path on your computer )
+2. Run with your desired env specified `sudo docker run -P -v=/var/Sites/docker-python-base/app/:/var/app:rw -d -e ENV=live rehabstudio/pythonproject` (swap out 'local' for 'production' if needs be, and /var/Sites/docker-python-base/app/ for the relevant absolute path on your computer )

 ##Useful Docker Commands (use with care)